![]() |

 WILD CAMPING – Tent pitch spot

 Like most tips on pitching a tent – whether on a campsite or out on the fells – pick a bit of dry, flat ground so you don’t end up moving around in your tent.
 If you’re a beginner you may want to avoid ridges and summits as the weather conditions can change quickly in these exposed positions, so build your skills in more sheltered spots.
 To avoid midges in the summer months – stay away from water or boggy areas.
 You’ll learn how to tell boggy areas by the plant life that grows on them and how it feels underfoot.
 Also take into consideration the weather conditions and importantly the forecast – is it likely to get windier in the night into the next day (even though it’s calm when pitching your tent)?
 Is the wind direction forecast to change direction over the night?
+What would happen if it suddenly got windy?
 So pitch somewhere that will be sheltered from the wind.
 Also if it’s forecast to rain (or snow) – then is your spot going to turn into a bog or snowdrift?
-A bit of raised ground that is flat and sheltered on all sides, or certainly from the wind is ideal.
+Could streams of rivers swell and engulf your tent?
+A bit of raised ground that is flat and sheltered on all sides, or certainly from the wind direction is ideal.

 The weather